Dylan Lupton: Racing career

 Lupton began racing in 2010 in the Langers Juice S-2 Sportsman Series, which was a championship with fourteen races and those were all at Irwindale Event Center, then known as Toyota Speedway.
 Lupton managed to win three races and became champion with High Point Racing just two points in front of teammate Roman Lagudi.
 In 2011, he got two partial rides in the K&N Pro Series West.
 He drove one race for team owner Greg Rayl and two races for Bill McAnally Racing, including races at All American Speedway and the new Phoenix International Raceway.
-His best result of the season was 12th place at Montana Raceway Park.
+His best result of the season was twelfth place at Montana Raceway Park.
 In 2013 and 2014, he got a full-time ride at Sunrise Ford Racing in the K&N Pro Series West and became runner-up in 2014 seventeen points behind two-time champion Greg Pursley.
 He won twice, in 2013 at Evergreen Speedway and in 2014 at Kern County Raceway Park.

 On February 16, 2015, it was announced that Lupton had been signed by Athenian Motorsports to compete part-time in the 2015 NASCAR Xfinity Series.
 Lupton was hired to run a minimum of seven races in the No. 25 starting at Phoenix, with continued sponsorship from Zaxby's.
 Also that year, Lupton drove in one K&N Pro Series East race at Watkins Glen in order to gain road course experience, because two of his scheduled Xfinity races were the road course races at Road America and Mid-Ohio Sports Car Course.
-His road course runs were strong, finishing in fourth place in the Watkins Glen East Series race, and then earning his best finishes of the year in his Xfinity schedule with a 9th at Mid-Ohio and a 13th at Road America.
+His road course runs were strong, finishing in fourth place in the Watkins Glen East Series race, and then earning his best finishes of the year in his Xfinity schedule with a ninth at Mid-Ohio and a thirteenth at Road America.

 Lupton started the 2016 Xfinity season without a ride, however on March 1, 2016, it was announced that Lupton signed a deal to drive the No. 93 Chevy for RSS Racing for 3 races, starting at Las Vegas.
 However, the team withdrew from the Vegas race, delaying his debut until the following race at Phoenix, and was replaced by Josh Reaume at Las Vegas.

 In 2016, Lupton joined BK Racing to attempt his Sprint Cup Series debut at the Toyota/Save Mart 350.
 Lupton would finish 35th in the race.
 He returned to the team at Richmond's Federated Auto Parts 400 in the No. 83.
 He would be involved in a big wreck, with his car ending up on top of Ryan Newman's car, but he would stay in the race and finish 25th.
-Lupton made his Truck Series debut at Talladega, driving the No. 02 Chevrolet for Young's Motorsports, he finished 12th.
-Lupton then made his second Truck Series race at Phoenix, substituting John Wes Townley, earning a 19th-place finish.
+Lupton made his Truck Series debut at Talladega, driving the No. 02 Chevrolet for Young's Motorsports, he finished twelfth.
+Lupton then made his second Truck Series race at Phoenix, substituting John Wes Townley, earning a nineteenth place finish.
 A week later, Lupton joined Go Fas Racing in a one-race deal at Homestead, finishing 39th.